vseryakov/backendjs/README.md

 All .md files will be rendered into html automatically if there is not _raw=1 query parameter and pages view exists (api-pages-view=pages.html by default).

 This is implemented by the `pages` module from the core.
-To disable this functionality specify `-deny-modules=accounts`.
+To enable this functionality specify `-allow-modules=accounts`.

 - `/pages/get/ID`
   Return a page with given id or the main page if id is empty.
 If the query parameter `_render=1` is given, the content will be rendered into html from markdown, otherwie